 In 1718, the Frenchman Sieur de Bienville founded a strategic port city five feet below sea level, near the juncture of the Mississippi River and the Gulf of Mexico.

-The original city was confined to the area of the French Quarter.
-Today, New Orleans extends well beyond the historic area and is famous worldwide for its jazz, unique cuisine, riverboats and seemingly endless parade of festivals.
+The original city was confined to the area that makes up the French Quarter.
+Today, New Orleans extends well beyond the historic area and is famous worldwide for its jazz, unique cuisine, riverboats and a seemingly endless parade of festivals and fun.

 The Garden District is pure opulence and beauty.
 The well-preserved collection of antebellum mansions and the pristine gardens are a stark contrast to other areas of the city

 Over the years it has been home to vaudeville, burlesque, jazz joints and gentleman’s clubs.
 Today, the adult fun continues, but there is also more emphasis on the traditional jazz clubs, upscale lounges and historic restaurants.
-One thing is certain, you won’t experience anywhere like New Orleans anywhere else in the world.
+There is also plenty for families to do too.